Cassy343/flashmap/README.md

 only) will effectively be wait-free if performed sufficiently infrequently, and readers do not hold onto guards for extended periods of time.

-The trade-offs for extremely cheap reads are that a write can only be exectued from one thread at a time, and eventual consistency.
+The trade-offs for extremely cheap reads are that a write can only be executed from one thread at a time, and eventual consistency.
 In other words, when a write is performed, all reading threads will only observe the write once they complete their last read and begin a new one.